mzxio/red/transcription/the story/book three/Killing all your enemies is not a victory.md

 ### Killing all your enemies is not a victory.

 When there is no one left, there is no chance for anything else ever again.
 It is nothing but completion.
 An ending.
+Failure.

 Death in totality.

-Failure.

-When you stand among the bones of your enemies, one enemy remains: you.
-You are the enemy.
-Turn your weapons on yourself or go on forever perceiving other enemies around every corner.
-If there are always enemies, there is a reason to keep going.
+When you stand among the bones of your enemies, you are the enemy.
+Turn your weapons on yourself or go on forever seeing the dead around every corner.

+You’ll give yourself reasons keep going.
 If there are no enemies, that reason is gone.

-Your enemies may be forgotten, but they will never be gone.
+Your enemies may be gone, but we will never be forgotten.